OctopusDeploy/blog/blog/2021-07/octo-as-target/index.md

 Manual intervention steps provide the opportunity to verify a deployment through manual testing or prompt to allow a deployment to proceed.
 When used at scale though it can be hard to know which manual intervention prompts require action, and in which order.

-The new **Action a Manual Intervention** step provides the ability to interact with a pending manual intervention in another project.
-By creating a runbook with many **Action a Manual Intervention** steps, multiple deployments can be allowed to proceed or halted without manually clicking through each project:
+The new **Automate Manual Intervention** step provides the ability to interact with a pending manual intervention in another project.
+By creating a runbook with many **Automate Manual Intervention** steps, multiple deployments can be allowed to proceed or halted without manually clicking through each project:

 ![](manual-intervention.png)